-Leaking when you’re breastfeeding is the WORST – especially when you’re at work or in public!
-I wore breast pads all of the time because I hated feeling like I’d just had an “accident” with my boobs.
-Here are five of the best breast pads available, and how to choose the right ones for you.
+Leaking when you’re breastfeeding is the worst – especially when you’re at work or in public!
+I wore nursing pads all of the time because I hated feeling like I’d just had an “accident” with my boobs.
+Here are reviews of six of the best breast pads available, and how to choose the right ones for you.

 This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
 I only recommend products I love!
 More info here.